skyssolutions/lynxchan/src/be/Readme.md

 # Back-end settings
 Settings files that goes into the settings directory:
 `general.json`: contains general settings for the application.
 Holds the following settings:
+* `fileLimit`: total limit of uploaded files on the whole site.
+Defaults to 1000.
 * `verbose`(Boolean): if true, will activate all verbose modes.
 * `disable304`(Boolean): if true, will never use http status 304.
 * `captchaLimit`(Number): maximum amount of new captchas served to the same ip per minute.
 Ignores tor detection.